kaushik88/kaushik88.github.io/_posts/2016-04-23-Being-Yourself.md

 thumbnail_path: blog/personal/kungfupanda.jpg
 ---

 Last week, I had watched the latest Kung Fu Panda short film on Netflix and this blog post is my key learning from this short film.
 If you've haven't watched the KungFu Panda movies, highly recommend them - besides a good laugh, I always end up learning one thing or the other!
+Here's the [link](https://www.netflix.com/title/80101096?s=i) to the short film on Netflix.

 There is a scene in this short film where Master Shifu is teaching KungFu to the Tigress and this how the scene goes -